DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/epilogue.md

 When Kai arrived there, he could see gathered there Farin, Saki and Ashlan, in discussion with the elder.
 And up in the tree...

-"Forgive me, thee might be worried about it, but this matter concerns all foreign gods.
+"Forgive me, thee might be worried about it, but this matter concerns all sidhes.
 And that's why many are curious about it."

 Elves, dwarves, fairies and angels.